aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/README.md

-# Stable Diffusion on EKS
+# Guidance for asynchronous inference with Stable Diffusion-Web UI on AWS

 Implementing a fast scaling and low cost Stable Diffusion inference solution with serverless and containers on AWS